-Unbeknownst to him though, I’m a fan of Ricardo!
+Unbeknownst to John.e though, I’m a huge fan of Ricardo!
 I used to watch his Food Network show – Ricardo & Friends – religiously, but I’ve not been able to locate it for the past few years.
 I’m not it’s still in syndication.
 However, his website (www.ricardocuisine.com) has a vast collection of recipes, videos, and even a Ricardo store!

 I did make one change.
 The original recipe had much less flour which would have yielded a softer cookie.
 But, I prefer a more solid cookie, so I increased the flour by 1/2 cup.
 If you want a softer cookie, just use 1/2 cup less than the recipe I’ve provided below.

 In the magazine, Ricardo suggests sandwiching two of the brownie cookies together with vanilla ice cream.
 I need to try that!
 But, trust me, Dear Reader, ice cream is not needed at all to make these Chocolate Brownie Cookies any more special than they already are!